-SOCIAL: The COVID-19 pandemic has thrown South Africa into a deep social crisis with increasing unemployment, inequality and poverty.
-Unemployment in South Africa has reached alarming levels, as the local economy continues to shed jobs in critical sectors such as mining and manufacturing.
-According to Statistics SA (2020), the unemployment rate has increased to 30,1%, which is the highest unemployment rate since 2003.
+SOCIAL: South Africa has been thrown into a deep social crisis with increasing unemployment, inequality, and poverty.
+Unemployment in SA has reached alarming levels, as the South African economy continues to shed jobs in critical sectors such as mining and manufacturing.
+According to Statistics SA (2022), the unemployment rate reached 34,9% in the 1st quarter of 2022.
 Increasing unemployment has resulted in a shrinking tax revenue base, which has constrained the national fiscal, resulting in an increasing number of people relying on social grants.
+Government extended the special COVID-19 relief and distress grant of R350 COVID grant for those that have been affected economically by COVID-19.
+Long term solutions such as job creation and stimulating the social economy are key in alleviating the social crisis as the distress grant is only a temporal measure that is not sustainable in the long term.